iSPIRT/depa-training/scenarios/brats/README.md

 ## Prepare model for training

-Next, acting as a Training Data Consumer (TDC), define and save your base model for training using the following script:
+Next, acting as a Training Data Consumer (TDC), define and save your base model for training using the following script.
+Additionally, the TDC must also define their BaseModel, CustomDataset classes and custom_loss_fn() and custom_inference_fn() functions to be used in the training pipeline, within the [class_definitions.py](./src/class_definitions.py) file.

 ```bash
 ./save-model.sh